Abraxas (album)

-Abraxas is the second studio album by Latin rock band Santana.
-It was released on September 23, 1970 by Columbia Records and became the band's first album to reach number one in the United States.
+Abraxas is the second studio album by American Latin rock band Santana.
+It was released on September 23, 1970, by Columbia Records and became the band's first album to top the Billboard 200 in the United States.
+In 2020, Rolling Stone magazine ranked the album number 334 on its list of the "500 Greatest Albums of All Time".

 Title

-The title of the album originates from a line in Hermann Hesse's book Demian, quoted on the album's back cover: "We stood before it and began to freeze inside from the exertion.
-We questioned the painting, berated it, made love to it, prayed to it: We called it mother, called it whore and slut, called it our beloved, called it Abraxas...."
+The title of the album originates from a line in Hermann Hesse's 1919 book Demian, quoted on the album's back cover: "We stood before it and began to freeze inside from the exertion.
+We questioned the painting, berated it, made love to it, prayed to it: We called it mother, called it whore and slut, called it our beloved, called it Abraxas..."

 Songs

-Carlos Santana had been interested in Fleetwood Mac's leader and songwriter Peter Green, having seen him perform at the Fillmore West in San Francisco, and decided to cover the band's song "Black Magic Woman".
-Both were influenced as guitarists by B.B.
-King.
-The band added a cover of Gabor Szabo's instrumental "Gypsy Queen" to the end.
+Carlos Santana had been interested in Fleetwood Mac's leader and songwriter Peter Green, having seen him perform at the Fillmore West in San Francisco, and decided to cover the band's song "Black Magic Woman" (both had also been influenced as guitarists by B.B.
+King).
+The band added a cover of Gábor Szabó's instrumental "Gypsy Queen" to the end.
 "Oye Como Va" was a hit by Tito Puente in the early 1960s and the group played it live regularly, as they realized it was good for audiences to dance to.

 "Incident at Neshabur" was co-written by Santana and his friend Alberto Gianquinto, who played piano on the track.
 Gregg Rolie played the other keyboards, contrasting with Gianquinto's jazz-influenced style.
 It ran through various time and key signatures.

-The instrumental, "Samba Pa Ti" ("Samba for You"), was written by Santana after he saw a jazz saxophonist performing in the street outside his apartment.
+The instrumental, "Samba Pa Ti" ("Samba for You"), was written by Santana when he saw a jazz saxophonist performing in the street outside his apartment.
 It was later covered by José Feliciano, who added lyrics, and also by Angélique Kidjo, who put lyrics in Yoruba, on her album Oyo.
 It is also one of the tracks featured in Nick Hornby's book 31 Songs.